 Proofreading transcripts is too hard — and too complex — for everyone to be good at it.
 You’ve heard the phrase, “If it were easy, everyone would be doing it!”
 Sorry, but I’m here to tell you: transcript proofreading isn’t easy at all.
+Not everyone who enrolls in my program with the utmost enthusiasm will actually finish it.
 There’s a lot to learn, a lot that can go wrong, and a lot of work to do to be truly good at it.
 But it’s still very possible, and that’s why taking the time to learn and practice is your best bet for breaking into this industry.

 The work being “hard” is exactly why the market for a career in court reporting will also never saturate.
 There are many more training programs for court reporting than there are for transcript proofreading (…and there’s only one for that at this time), but no one worries about the court reporting market saturating, and it’s because the work is much too hard.

 The demand for court reporters is increasing.
 You can check out this report regarding the court reporting industry outlook.
 As demand for court reporters increases, so does the demand for excellent transcript proofreaders.

 Many folks think they have what it takes and that they don’t need any training to do this kind of work.
 They don’t believe the work is hard.
-So they go look for clients, find some unsuspecting reporter willing to give them a shot (no questions asked), and do some work… but then they miss stuff.
+So they go look for clients, find some unsuspecting reporter or author willing to give them a shot (no questions asked), and do some work… but then they miss stuff.
 A lot of stuff.
-They don’t have a reporter preference sheet or a checklist to ensure every detail is checked in every job — because they never learned what to look for.
+They don’t have a reporter preference sheet or a proofreading checklist to ensure every detail is checked in every job — because they never learned what to look for.